by M.M.T.

 I want you to consider trying something.
 This exercise is usually meant for people who are older than you, but I'm thinking you might have done a lot of growing up in your 12 years, and you just might be able to do it and benefit.
 Take a look at these imagery processes for emotional healing, and see if you can apply them to your own memories of being abused.

 Just imagine yourself as the smart, strong 12 year old you are today, going back into your past, and stopping your cousin from raping you.
 Don't be violent with him, that will not help.
 Just move him away from your child-self.
-Then, as the instructions on this page recommend, speak to her in a nurturing, loving way.
+Then, as the instructions on that page recommend, speak to her in a nurturing, loving way.
 Tell her, "It wasn't your fault.
 You didn't do anything wrong.
 I love you just like you are.
 You are good.
 Your body is good.
 And I will take care of you."